 Key Performance Indicators

-Time banks are being reconsidered as part of a local business ecosystem, but most focus on individual time contribution in exchange for individual benefit.
+Time banks are being reconsidered as part of a local business ecosystem, but most focus on individual time contributions in exchange for individual benefit.

-Time banks have overhead costs and complexity when managing multiple rices for different services, and ensuring frequent and healthy exchange of services.
-They typically struggle to operate with volunteer organizational and operational labor, and must seek financing to manage and pay for goods and services which cannot be purchased with time bank-issued labor-time credits.
+Time banks have overhead costs and complexity when managing multiple prices or values for different services, and ensuring frequent and healthy exchange of services.
+They typically struggle to operate with volunteer organizational and operational labor and must seek financing to manage and pay for goods and services which cannot be purchased with time bank-issued labor-time credits.